Skip to content

 Deploy the Rook operator

-kubectl apply -k /etc/genestack/kustomize/rook-operator/
+kubectl apply -k /etc/genestack/kustomize/rook-operator/base

 Manually specifying the rook-operator image